This article may contain compensated links. Please read the disclosure for more info.

-Remember that this process of learning the notes is just one of many, and knowing how to read the notes of a piece doesn’t actually mean you know the piece yet.
+Remember that this process of learning the notes is just one of many, and knowing how to read the notes of a piece doesn’t actually mean you know the piano piece yet.

-Seeing the notes as groups, as “words” or “sentences”, makes it easier for your brain to quickly decode what it means to play this pattern.
-Reading note by note (letter by letter) makes learning slow, and gives you no sense of context.
+Seeing the notes as groups, as “words” or “sentences” makes it easier for your brain to quickly decode what it means to play this pattern.
+Reading note by note (letter by letter) makes learning slow and gives you no sense of context.

-When learning how to read piano music we can observe that piano music consists of three basic groups of patterns:
+When learning how to read piano music notes, we can observe that piano music consists of three basic groups of patterns:

 That is only three groups.
 Each group of patterns represents millions of possibilities, of course, but it is still just three groups.

-I have done that to show you in this famous sonatina in C major by Clementi: (Click here to get a free PDF).
+I have done that to show you in this famous Sonatina in C major by Clementi: (Click here to get a free PDF).

-All of a sudden you will see the piece in a new “light”.
-Instead of a bunch of unidentified notes in a “forest” of black and white - you can see patterns and shapes of only three concepts; scales, chords and intervals!
+All of a sudden, you will see the piece in a new light!
+Instead of a bunch of un-identified notes in a forest of black and white, you can see patterns and shapes of only three concepts; scales, chords, and intervals!

-Try to find repeated patterns of exactly the same thing (Yay, bonus!), or similar patterns that you still play using the same technique.
+Try to find repeated patterns of the same thing (Yay, bonus!) or similar patterns that you still play using the same technique.

 True.
-But you can’t do it all at once can you?
+But you can’t do it all at once, can you?

 When you learn how to read piano music, you need to prioritize.

 Since you can't do it all at once, you need to prioritize.
-Here are suggestions on two levels for the order that is best to work with when learning how to read piano music:
+Here are suggestions on two levels in the order that is best to work with when learning how to read piano music: